my1396/Econ-Study/_posts/2024-02-02-Stochastic-Process.md

 A stochastic process $X_t$ is a family/sequence of random variables indexed by time $t$.
 "Stochastic"  is a synonym for random.

-When we collecta time series data set, we obtain one possible outcome, or *realization*, of the stochastic process.
-We can only see a single realization, because we cannot go back in time and startthe process over again.
-(This is analogous to cross-sectional analysis where we can collectonly one random sample.)
+When we collect time series data set, we obtain one possible outcome, or *realization*, of the stochastic process.
+We can only see a single realization, because we cannot go back in time and start the process over again.
+(This is analogous to cross-sectional analysis where we can collect only one random sample.)

 At a specific time point $t$, $X_t$ is a random variable with a specific density function.
 A stochastic process is defined in a probability space $(\Omega, \mathcal{F}, P)$.